 The preparation of financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 The most significant management estimates and assumptions include the allowance for doubtful accounts, useful lives of depreciable assets and the fair value of investments.
 Actual results could differ from those estimates.

 Cash and Cash Equivalents

 St. Francis considers investments in highly-liquid securities, authorized by management, purchased with a maturity of three months or less from the date purchased, to be cash equivalents.
-For the years ended June 30, 2019 and 2018, St. Francis possessed only petty cash held on site.

 Accounting for Long-Lived Assets